ihatecsv/TouchStadia/README.md

 5. Hit the ENTER key on your keyboard.
 Stadia should recognise that a joystick was connected.
 6. Enjoy!
 You must repeat this procedure if you or your browser closes or refreshes Stadia.

+#### Snippet safety
+Yes, running snippets of JavaScript on websites can be dangerous if they come from unreliable sources.
+That being said, the code for TouchStadia Android is being served by my personal website with my real name.
+As such, my reputation and career as a software developer are on the line.
+I welcome and encourage all independent security analyses of the TouchStadia code.
+Please feel free to [contact me](mailto:touchstadia@drakeluce.com) if there are any concerns.

 ### Desktop
 Simply [install the extension](https://chrome.google.com/webstore/detail/touchstadia/kdkboloommjpbahkdlhengbghlhcejaj) and open or refresh Stadia!
 Click the extension icon to show configuration options.